zxqwerxz/biotin-flask/README.md

 To install this, copy the .conf file to /etc/apache2/sites-available

-Makes sure that the logs folder exists
+Make sure that the logs folder exists

+Make sure the wsgi.py file is executable

 Additionally, you must set up a virtualenv